 Entity caching based on the Drupal 7 contrib module has been added to core as an alternative to field caching and to fully cache entities that contain non-field data.
-This functionality is enabled for the core entity types: nodes, terms, and users.

-Entity caching is disabled by default for new entity types, such as those provided by contrib or custom modules.
-In order to use this on custom entity types, you need to create a cache table, and enable the new "entity cache" key in hook_entity_info().
+In order to use entity caching on custom entity types, you need to create a cache table, and enable the new "entity cache" key in hook_entity_info()

-In your .install file, add the new schema in hook_schema() and hook_update_N();
+file, add the new schema in hook_schema()

 $cache_schema = backdrop_get_schema_unprocessed('system', 'cache');